Augusto-Concordia/one_core/README.md

   Terminated PCBs
 ```

-Please take a look at the sample input and output files in the root folder.
+Please take a look at the sample input and output files in the `tests` folder.